Short Term: Sell high-quality performance socks made from bamboo viscose, a versatile and sustainable fiber.

 Wash bamboo socks & clothing in cold water with like colors.
 The gentle wash cycle is best for long-lasting care.
 Line dry.
 While you can dry it in the dryer on the cool/low setting, some bamboo clothing may shrink.
 Never dry on the warm or hot dryer setting.
 Be aware it will absorb the moisture from other fabrics (like cotton), so it will take longer to dry; just dry with like bamboo/thicker items for best results.
 For long last do not use bleach.

 Founded in 2007 by environmental enthusiast Cheryl Lovelace, Footprint began with a goal to make products that are better for people and the environment.
 We have continued to do this for over ten years!

 Today Footprint Bamboo is owned and operated by Reed Barbe and Eric Foote.
-Reed graduated Gettysburg College in 2017 and Eric graduated from Colgate University with a degree in Environmental Economics.
+Reed (Gettysburg College '17) majored in Political Science.
+Eric (Colgate University '16) majored in Environmental Economics.